More healthy employees with a work happiness test

 Every improvement program starts with a baseline measurement.
 It’s easy to set goals during a brainstorming session.
 To figure out how to reach these goals, you need to know your starting point.
 Luckily, measuring work happiness is fairly simple.

-Together with leading scientists, experts in the field, and specialists in research methodology, the Amsterdam-based company TestGroup has developed an instrument with which you can measure the work happiness of all employees quickly and efficiently.
-This instrument, called The Bridge Work Happiness Indicator, can be used both for baseline measurement and for subsequent measurements with which you can examine whether your efforts are bearing fruit.
+Together with leading scientists, experts in the field, and specialists in research methodology, the Amsterdam-based company TestGroup has developed an instrument with which you can measure the work happiness of all employees quickly and efficiently, including insights into stress in the workplace.
+This instrument, called The Bridge Work Happiness Indicator, can be used both for baseline measurement and for follow-up measurements, allowing you to evaluate whether your actions are effectively improving work happiness and reducing stress levels over time.

 Burnout prevention